EhabY/MazeGame/Report.md

 # SOLID Principles
 ## Single-Responsibility Principle
-See [G30](#G30-Functions-Should-Do-One-Thing) for a good example on a refactorization for better SRP.
+See [G30 (Functions Should Do One Thing)](#G30-Functions-Should-Do-One-Thing) for a good example on a refactorization for better SRP.
 One of the refactors was in the `visitRoom` method that serializes the *`Room`*.
 However, this violates the SRP.
 Instead, visiting the room should only visit the room in the graph sense (mark the room as visited and add to the queue).

 I have also split the *`GameParser`* class into 3 classes: *`GameParser`*, *`ItemParser`*, and *`MapSiteParser`*.
 Each only deals with what the name implies.